iterorganization/Waveform-Editor/docs/source/tendencies.rst

 Parameters
 ----------
 *   ``time``: A list of time points.
-Must be strictly monotonically increasing and must have at least 2 points.
+Must be strictly monotonically increasing and must have at least 1 point.
 *   ``value``: A list of corresponding values at each time point in the ``time`` list.
 Must have the same length as ``time``.

 .. image:: images/piecewise.png